 - 10.9.1 The Masters Ski class is open to riders who are 40 years of age or older.
 The Masters Sport and Runabout classes are open to riders 45 years of age or older. - 10.9.2 Closed-course Masters-class competitors may race Stock, Limited or Superstock watercraft.

 10.10 WOMEN

-- 10.10.1 Women's classes in Novice, Expert and Pro categories are for female riders who elect to compete in them, generally for separate points, awards and/or purse. - 10.10.2 Closed-course Women-class competitors may race Stock or Limited watercraft.
+10.10.1 Women's classes in Novice, Expert and Pro categories are for female riders who elect to compete in them, generally for separate points, awards and/or purse.